Whisky affects him as usual

 Although dazed and in shock, bleeding heavily from the scalp, he dragged himself to the rear and received first aid from the regiment’s surgeon, Dr. George W Lovejoy, who reported his “patient was conscious and answered questions rationally.”
 He was then carried to a barn in Keedysville.
 He lay there until 20 September, when he was moved to a hospital in Hagerstown.

 Otherwise very detailed, his medical history mentions no treatment in those first few days after the battle.
-Few men survived a serious head wound like his, so he may simply have been expected to die, and not been due any special treatment.
+Few men survived a serious head wound like his, so he may simply have been expected to die, and not been given any special treatment.

 But he was still alive and recovering on 25 September when he was again moved, this time to the Mount Pleasant Hospital in Washington DC.